Mastering Your Wedding Invitations Timeline: Tips on When to Send, How to Address, and Finding the Ideal Venue

 The biggest mistake couples make is not putting a timeline in writing.
 Remember the rule, “If it’s not in writing, it doesn’t exist.”
 A wedding timeline is not something to keep in your head, since we all know time can go by fast.

-If you’re not sure where to start, download this comprehensive Wedding Timeline from the wedding specialists at Turning Stone.
+If you’re not sure where to start, check out this comprehensive Wedding Timeline from the wedding specialists at Turning Stone.

 Another mistake to avoid is sending out a Save the Date notice before your wedding and reception venues are secured for not only the date you want but also the time of day.
 Say you’ve always dreamed of an outdoor wedding, and the Great Lawn at Turning Stone has caught your eye.